Lead Plaintiff Deadlines in Shareholder Class Action Lawsuits Against ODDITY Tech Ltd. (ODD), Alight, Inc. (ALIT), and Grocery Outlet Holding Corp. (GO) Announced by Holzer & Holzer, LLC

 Grocery Outlet Holding Corp.
 (GO)

 The shareholder class action lawsuit filed against Grocery Outlet Holding Corp. (“Grocery Outlet”) (NASDAQ: GO) alleges that Defendants made materially false and/or misleading statements and/or failed to disclose material facts regarding Grocery Outlet’s purportedly strong financial and operational growth between August 5, 2025 and March 4, 2026.
-If you purchased Grocery Outlet shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Corey D. Holzer, Esq. at cholzer@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/grocery-outlet/ to learn more.
+If you purchased Grocery Outlet shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Marshall P. Dees, Esq. at mdees@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/grocery-outlet/ to learn more.

 The deadline to ask the court to be appointed lead plaintiff in the case is May 15, 2026.